paugier/mercurial-book/en/scaling.rst

 slow pulls and a very large amount of disk space being used.
 In this case, the benefits of local history may be outweighed by its downsides.

 Luckily, there's a solution: the remotefilelog extension.
 This extension allows you to make 'shallow clones', keeping all of the different file versions purely on the server.
+Some information about each changeset is kept, but that takes up a lot less space.
 As an example, here are the sizes of the history for a large repository (mozilla-central) with and without the full
 history:

--  with history: 2256 MB
+-  with full history: 2256 MB

--  without history: 557 MB
+-  without full history: 557 MB

 In other words, this extension results in downloading 4 times less data from the server on the initial clone!
 We can reduce this even further by combining this change with efficient storage of many branches as mentioned in :ref:`sec:scaling:branches <sec:scaling:branches>`.